shimamura33/Project-Euler-Solutions/README.md

 # Euler
-Project Euler + Thoughts

-Q3:
+All solutions are written on my own.

+Solutions written in R: Q26
+The rest are all in Python.

+More number theoretic problems to chew on:
-Distribution of twin primes -> is it getting sparser as the number increases?
+Q3: Distribution of twin primes -> is it getting sparser as the number increases?

-Questions that use R: Q26